-This document describe bank account validation rules for
+This document describe bank account validation rules for following countries:

 Document extracted from www.credit-card.be